rustymagnet3000/pycharm_lambda_setup/README.md

-# A Python AWS Lambda
+# A simple AWS Lambda with PyCharm

 A simple `Python` handler that sends a cake recipe to `httpbin.org`.
 The server echos back the recipe.